LBCrion/sfwbar/doc/sfwbar.rst

 icons [true|false]
   an indicator whether to display application icons within the taskbar.

+filter_output [true|false]
+  specifies whether taskbar should only list windows present on the same output as the taskbar

 rows
   a number of rows in a taskbar.